contagon/handbook/handbook/32-repentance-and-membership-councils.md

 In all other situations, the leader should refer to [32.4.5](32-repentance-and-membership-councils.md#3245-reporting-to-government-authorities).
 These cases include when the law may require that a crime, such as child abuse, be reported to government authorities.

 To assist leaders in protecting others and complying with the law, the Church provides help from trained professionals.
-To receive this guidance, leaders promptly call the Church’s abuse help line where it is available (see [32.4.5](32-repentance-and-membership-councils.md#3245-reporting-to-government-authorities); [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
+To receive this guidance, leaders promptly call the Church’s abuse help line where it is available (see [32.4.5](32-repentance-and-membership-councils.md#3245-reporting-to-government-authorities) and [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
 Where it is not available, the stake president contacts the area legal counsel at the area office.

 In only one situation should a bishop or stake president disclose confidential information without first seeking such guidance.
 That is when disclosure is necessary to prevent life-threatening harm or serious injury and there is not time to seek guidance.
 In such cases, the duty to protect others is more important than the duty of confidentiality.
 Leaders should contact civil authorities immediately.